Iran: Coal miners trapped after deadly explosion – DW – 09/22/2024

 Iran: Coal miners trapped after deadly explosionSeptember 22, 2024

-Iranian state television on Sunday said an incident at a coal mine in eastern Iran killed at least 28 people.
+Iranian state media on Sunday said an incident at a coal mine in eastern Iran killed at least 30 people and left 17 others injured.

-The report said the deaths were at a coal mine in Tabas, some 540 kilometers (335 miles) southeast of the capital, Tehran.
+The deaths were at a coal mine in Tabas, some 540 kilometers (335 miles) southeast of the capital, Tehran.

-State television said about 24 people remained trapped below ground.
+State media said about 24 people remained trapped below ground.
 The explosion occurred on Saturday at about 9 p.m.
 (1730 GMT/UTC).

 Authorities were said to be sending emergency personnel to the area in South Khorasan province.

-According to the report, the accident was caused by a methane gas explosion in two blocks of the mine run by the Madanjoo company.
+The accident was reportedly caused by a methane gas explosion in two blocks of the mine run by the Madanjoo company.

-The total number of workers in both blocks when the blast happened was 69, it said.
+The total number of workers in both blocks when the blast happened was 69, state media said.
+Footage was broadcast in Iran of dead people in their work uniforms being pulled out of the mine.

+Iranian President Masoud Pezeshkian expressed his condolences to the victims in remarks that were broadcast on state television.

+"Unfortunately, we learned that an accident occurred in one of the coal mines in Tabas and a number of our compatriots lost their lives.
+I offer my condolences to their respected families," Pezeshkian said.

 Deadly disasters occur on a relatively regular basis in Iran's mining industry.